renovatebot/renovate/docs/usage/configuration-options.md

 - `branch` - fetch release notes while creating/updating branch
 - `pr`(default) - fetches release notes while creating/updating pull-request

-It is not recommended to set fetchReleaseNotes=branch unless you are embedding release notes in commit information, because it results in a performance decrease.
+It is not recommended to set fetchChangeLogs=branch unless you are embedding release notes in commit information, because it results in a performance decrease.

 Renovate can fetch release notes when they are hosted on one of these platforms: